nrfconnect/sdk-nrf/doc/nrf/libraries/modem/pdn.rst

 * Authentication method
 * Authentication credentials

-The PDN library can override the default PDP context configuration by using the :option:`CONFIG_PDN_DEFAULTS_OVERRIDE` Kconfig option.
+The PDN library can override the default PDP context configuration by using the :kconfig:`CONFIG_PDN_DEFAULTS_OVERRIDE` Kconfig option.

 Limitations
 ***********